Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Federal prisoners can be found using the Federal Bureau of Prison (BOP) Inmate Locator.
 This tool allows you to search by name, age, race, sex or assigned inmate number (e.g., FBI Number, BOP Register Number, etc.).

-How To Run a Warrant Search & Find If Someone Has an Arrest Warrant in Washington, DC
+How To Run a Warrant Search & Check if Someone Is Wanted in Washington D.C.

 Similar to Washington DC arrest records, there is a searchable warrant list or database to find people that have an active arrest warrant.23